Explore the World with Confidence

 On a personal note, finding confidence empowered me to believe that I could move across the country (several times), go on solo trips to the other side of the world, and build my dream career well before my life plan said to.

-Therefore, I am here to uncover the confidence within you, and provide you with the tools to unlock your innate power to pursue your dreams.
-You will dig deep to find your inner confidence during our sessions, hear about me speak about the power of confidence at events, and be left inspired to embrace your confidence while listening to the podcast.
+Therefore, I am here to uncover the confidence within you, and provide you with the tools to unlock your innate power to pursue your own dreams.
+You will dig deep to find your inner confidence during our sessions, see me discuss the power of confidence throughout my blog and social media content, and be left inspired while listening to Real Talk Travels Podcast.

 Are you ready?
 Let’s connect today!

 Education and Clinical Experience

-As the health and wellness industry explodes with support options, I am honored to share my educational, research, and clinical experiences that have enabled me to become the clinically trained provider I am today.
+As the health and wellness industry explodes with support options, I am honored to share my academic, research, and clinical experiences that have enabled me to become the support I am today.

 During my undergraduate studies at the University of North Carolina at Chapel Hill, I doubled majored in Psychology and Exercise and Sports Science and minored in Recreation Administration.